roldanjg/nf-core-wgcnamodules/docs/usage.md

 2. The genes should appear in a `.txt` file with one gene on each line.
 3. The gene names must be the same as those that appear in the `gene_id` column of the `salmon.merged.gene_tpm.tsv` file.
 4. If you do not provide the `--genes *.txt` and set the `--diff_exp_genes false`, the clustering will be done with all the genes in the species genome.

+An [example genes file](../assets/genes.txt) has been provided with the pipeline.

 ## Running in the background